hhudson/application_standards_tracker/standard_tests/README.md

 # Standards and Tests available for download and import

 ## Summary and instructions
-This page lists 185 published tests distributed across 12 standards (*Accessibility, Broken Functionality, Cleanup, General, Idiosyncratic, Millenium Gen2, Redwood, Security, Universal Theme*) and 6 issue categories (*APEX, General DB Object, Materialized view, Table, Trigger, View*).
+This page lists 193 published tests distributed across 13 standards (*Accessibility, Accessibility Missing Aria-label, Broken Functionality, Cleanup, General, Idiosyncratic, Millenium Gen2, Redwood, Security, Universal Theme*) and 6 issue categories (*APEX, General DB Object, Materialized view, Table, Trigger, View*).
 Download either the "consolidated test exports" or the individual tests for import into your Standard Violation Tracker instance.

 ## Accessibility (APEX Version 21.2 / 22.1 / 22.2 / 23.1)
 These tests help support Accessibility standards.
 They are not substitutes for screen reader tests and other manual tests.